Jbleezy/BO1-Reimagined/README.md

 ### Moon
 * Added Fire Sale, Max Ammo, and Perk Bottle to jump pad powerup cycle
 * Removed the forced jumping in low gravity
-* Fixed players getting stuck in the air in low gravity with high FPS
 * Excavators will not reactivate for places that have already been breached
 * Fixed the invisible digger glitch
 * Gersch Devices and QEDs no longer breach windows